abstractguy/TSO_project/README.md

 ## Simulation
 The *.STL files can be converted to *.URDF for simulation using a physics engine like Gazebo (or displayed using RVIZ) in ROS Kinetic, all within Docker (see instructions in software/jetson/jetson-containers/README.md).
 If you add the Moveit plugins, simulation can run with the uARM in tandem.
-I have only ran physical and simulation movements separately in ROS and put the plan aside for lack of time and points.
+If you then add openai-gym to the ROS container, you can plug this environment to [FERM](https://github.com/PhilipZRH/ferm), replacing the xArm by the uArm.
+This was plan C, which has not been completed, as focus shifted towards implementing plans A and B. I have only ran physical and simulation movements separately in ROS and put the plan aside for lack of time and points.

 ## Electronics
 The minimalistic Printed Circuit Board features an ESP32 as the motor-driving microcontroller.